 Intake: The mediator holds a session with each party separately.
+This can be done virtually or in person.
 The purpose of the intake session is to become familiar with each party's candid individual perspective and concerns, free of any "filtering" that might take place if the other party were present.
 The mediator may also review any relevant documents the parties share which have bearing on the issues of mediation.

 Joint session: Parties and mediator sign an agreement with one another, outlining their individual roles and responsibilities during the process.
 Negotiation then begins, and continues until the issues of mediation are resolved or a decision made to postpone consultation on that item to a later date.
 Number & complexity of the issues, together with willingness of the parties to work together to find common ground, will dictate whether repeat joint sessions are required or whether the initial joint session is sufficient.

-Document Creation: Once the parties have completed negotiation, the mediator prepares a written document ("Memorandum of Understanding") itemizing the results and shares it with each party for their review and any corrections.
-Once the parties have decided that they do not wish any changes, the mediator provides each with the final version and the account is settled.
+Document Creation: The mediator writes a document itemizing all decisions made by the parties and shares it with them for their review and any corrections.
+Once the parties have decided that no further changes are necessary, the mediator provides each with the final, hardcopy version.

 Q. What if I want to participate in mediation but the other party is somewhere else?
 What if I want to participate in mediation but we prefer/are not allowed to have direct contact?

-A: In situations where parties wish to go through mediator but are not currently in the same location, it may be possible to arrange 3-way phone calls, or videoconferencing.
+A: In situations where parties wish to involve a mediator but are not currently in the same geographic location, or in situations where it is not advisable or preferred for the parties to be in the same room, 3-way phone calls or videoconferencing can be arranged.

 Q. How should I choose a family mediator?

-Monica informally assisted couples with parenting plans and separation agreements for almost two decades prior to entering formal training at York University.
+In Monica's case, she informally assisted separating couples with develop parenting & financial plans for more than decade prior to entering formal training at York University.
 She graduated from the family mediation program of York University and completed a full year as an intern, co-mediating a large variety of family mediation cases.
 She is now an accredited member of the Ontario Association of Family Mediators.

 Q. What areas are covered?
 A. Monica provides the following mediation services: